Eccys/Visary/README.md

 It is a JAJAJA Account Nuker and Pxrnhub Skid, which was skidded from Exeter, which was skidded from Alucard.
 Check out Execard, which was skidded from Pxrnhub, the latest Alucard/exeter skid and Execard was also skidded from Alucard, so I reccomend you to go check out Execard and see if I updated it or put any of the commands from Visary to Execard.
 I am gonna add them soon

 Rezizt.
-You didn't give me Visary when I asked, so now it is public. | :KEK:
+You didn't give me Visary when I asked, so now it is public.

 You banned me right after I got it so pp. you are big gay.